Post Hernia Surgery: What to Expect

 Robotic technology and extensive surgeon experience is clearly reducing the pain and recovery time after repair of these hernias.

 At Center for Hernia Repair, our emphasis is on making your experience as painless as possible.
 Most patients will not require prescription pain medication after outpatient hernia surgery.
+You can read more about OTC (over the counter) medications on our

 This varies with different hernias and techniques.